muhammadov-q/PortScanDetect/README.md

 ## Output

-The script will display the following information:
+The script will display the following information tests/demo.gif:

 - **Closed Ports**: Displays the number of closed ports for each IP.
 - **Scan Types**: Lists the IP addresses and ports involved in Null, Xmas, and Half-Open scans.